markcooper37/Console.Ghost/README.md

 # Console.Ghost
 CLI project

-"Welcome to Console.Ghost ! *potential ghost emoji* Haunted House."
+Display message: "Welcome to Console.Ghost ! *potential ghost emoji* Haunted House.

-Would you like you like to enter? y / n y : Spooktacular!!
-To come out alive on the other end, you have to sucessfully pass the coding quiz behind the haunted doors.
+To come out alive on the other end, you have to sucessfully pass the coding quiz behind the haunted doors. "

+Would you like you like to enter? y / n y : Question 1
-   n : Muhaha bye!
+   n : Muhaha Game over bye!

-N: Do you want to play again if you dare. y : Start again n : Game over!
+End: Do you want to play again if you dare. y : Start again n : Muhaha Game over bye!

 Question 1: ...
-   y : Right Answer
+   y : Right Answer a
    n : Wrong answer : Wrong !!!
 The Console.Ghost has eaten you alive.
 Game over!

-Y: Question 2: ...
+Right Answer a: Question 2: ...
-   y : Right Answer
+   y : Right Answer b
    n : Wrong answer : Wrong !!!
 The Console.Ghost has eaten you alive.
 Game over!

-Y: Question 3: ...
+Right Answer b: Question 3: ...
    y : Right Answer
    n : Wrong answer : Wrong !!!
 The Console.Ghost has eaten you alive.
 Game over!